shirograhm/TooManyItemsRoR2/README.md

 Please report any issues you find (bug, typo, mistranslation, incompatibility with another mod, etc.) on the [github issues tracker](https://github.com/shirograhm/TooManyItemsRoR2/issues).
 If possible, provide the output log as it often makes debugging much easier.

 ## Content
 The following values are configurable.
-To do so, run the game once with the mod installed, then navigate to the TooManyItems.cfg file, edit the values and relaunch the game.
-If configuration issues persist, don't hesitate to delete the config file and let the mod regenerate it for you. <b>Make sure to enable the flag at the top of the config file as well, that tells the mod to use the config file values instead of base values.</b>
+To do so, run the game once with the mod installed, then navigate to the TooManyItems.cfg file, edit the values and relaunch the game. <b>Make sure to enable the "Use Custom Configs" flag at the top of the file, that tells the mod to use the config file values instead of base values.</b>
+<i>If configuration issues persist, don't hesitate to delete the config file and let the mod regenerate it for you. <b>Make sure to enable the "Use Custom Configs" flag at the top of the file, that tells the mod to use the config file values instead of base values.</i>

 ### Items
 | | | |